Krušik (company): Incidents

 On 13 December 2013, three employees were hurt during testing of the engine and initial filling of the anti-bumper projectile.

 On 6 November 2014, one employee died of injuries he got after the incident on production line.

 On 15 May 2015, seven employees were hurt when capsule of hand grenade exploded on the production line.

+On 30 May 2025, seven employees were hurt in capsule department of the factory.